branchpanic/rules_fabric/README.md

 ## Usage

-Section TODO: See the `example/` directory for a sample mod.
+Section TODO: See the `example/` directory.

 ## Implementation Status